 - Wait for a minute or two and then re-enable the toggle.

 - The sync will start again and from now on, you will receive your emails without any delay.

-To fix it, you have two options in hand: either perform manual sync each time or disable the battery saver feature for the Gmail app.
-Since we have already discussed the first method, let’s turn our attention towards the latter one:
+To fix it, you have two options in hand: either perform manual sync each time or disable the battery-saver feature for the Gmail app.
+Since we have already discussed the first method, let’s turn our attention toward the latter one: